xonq/tutorials/orthofiller.md

 <br /><br />

 #### 3) Run OrthoFiller
 Create a plain text `.sh` file to execute OrthoFiller with the following information.
 The source command is necessary for Augustus, otherwise OrthoFiller will run to completion and not output results.
-Choose a number of CPUs less than or equal to the organisms you inputted.
-It is tempting to believe that runtime has an inverse linear relationship with the number of parallel processes, but this certainly is not the case, and sometimes more CPUs will have a negative impact on runtime.
-This is too much to describe here, but essentially parallel processing efficiency is based on how well it is implemented and the limitations of the calculations being performed.
+Choose a number of CPUs less than or equal to the organisms you inputted, up to 20 max.

+If you are using OSC, use the Pitzer node - it is ~25% faster.
 If you have more than 20 genomes overall, I recommend requesting the huge memory node by raising the `--ntasks-per-node` to at least 24 and specify `--partition=hugemem`.
 If you have too many genomes to complete in normal time, append the `-m` flag to decrease the sensitivity of the search.

 ```
 source /fs/project/PAS1046/software/containers/orthofiller/source.sh